Triangle Lectures in Combinatorics

 These are a series of combinatorial workshops, held once per semester, each on a Saturday.
 The series began with its first meeting in Spring 2010.
 They rotate among the universities in and around the Research Triangle.
 Participants come from numerous colleges and universities within a few hours drive, and some from even farther away.
 These workshops are funded by the National Science Foundation, in particular enabling us to bring in four exciting speakers to give one hour talks each time as well as funding travel expenses for participants.

-TLC steering committee: Nathan Reading (NCSU), Ricky Liu (NCSU), Ezra Miller (Duke University), and Gabor Pataki (UNC Chapel Hill).
+Former TLC steering committee: Nathan Reading (NC State), Ricky Liu (NC State), Ezra Miller (Duke University), and Gabor Pataki (UNC Chapel Hill).

 Speakers: